 Planned Small Construction Accreditation Framework

-Under the Accreditation Framework, approved government agencies can act as an ‘Accredited Infrastructure Agency’ for planned small construction (PSC) projects.
+Under the accreditation framework, approved government agencies can act as an 'Accredited Infrastructure Agency' for planned small construction (PSC) projects.

 The process is guided by:

-- Project Implementation Process (PIP)
+• Project Implementation Process (PIP)

-- Treasurer’s Instruction 18 – Procurement (TI-18).
+• Treasurer’s Instruction 18 – Procurement (TI-18).

 How to get accredited

-To become accredited an agency must:
+To become accredited, the government agency must:

-- apply to the DIT Accreditation Unit
+• apply to the DIT Accreditation Unit

-- give evidence of its capability and capacity to deliver construction projects.
+• give evidence of its capability and capacity to deliver construction projects.

 Steps to get accredited